OlympiadBench: A Challenging Benchmark for Promoting AGI with Olympiad-Level Bilingual Multimodal Scientific Problems: Introduction

 In addition to the issue regarding the benchmark difficulty, it is important to note that these benchmarks predominantly focus on text.
 This presents a significant limitation, as a wide range of scientific reasoning contexts require multimodal reasoning abilities.
 For example, grasping geometry reasoning in mathematics or understanding experiments designs in physics are scenarios where multimodal reasoning capabilities are crucial.
 Notably, various large multimodal models (LMMs) have been developed~\cite{geminiteam2023gemini,liu2023visual} and demonstrate proficiency on a variety of tasks~\cite{lu2022learn,yue2023mmmu,zhang2024cmmmu,lu2024mathvista}, offering the potential for multimodal scientific reasoning.
 Nevertheless, there is still a lack of sufficient benchmarks to prove whether these LMMs are capable of handling scientific problems.
 Consequently, a challenging multimodal benchmark is essential for advancing scientific reasoning tasks\cite{zhang2024mmllms,lu2023survey}.

-To address the aforementioned inadequacies, we introduce OlympiadBench, a Olympiad-level bilingual multimodal scientific benchmark.
-This collection comprises 8,952 math and physics problems sourced from International Olympiads, Chinese Olympiads, and the most challenging segments of the Chinese College Entrance Exam (GaoKao).
+To address the aforementioned inadequacies, we introduce OlympiadBench, an Olympiad-level bilingual multimodal scientific benchmark.
+This collection comprises 8,476 math and physics problems sourced from International Olympiads, Chinese Olympiads, and the most challenging segments of the Chinese College Entrance Exam (GaoKao).
 We download PDF data from official websites and utilize Mathpix\footnote{\url{https://mathpix.com/}} for OCR parsing.
 We meticulously inspect, clean, and revise the data, and further adopt LLMs for deduplication.
 Finally, we annotate the data with crucial information such as answer types and subfields, yielding a dataset that is clean, accurate, and detailed.
 As shown in Figure~\ref{fig:fig1}, \OURS features numerous distinct characteristics such as difficulty, free-form generation, expert-level solution annotation, detailed labeling of difficulty, wide-coverage of modality and language, etc. These features are summarized more clearly from Table~\ref{tab:benchmark_comparison}.

-We evaluate a wide variety of LLMs and LMMs on \OURS.
-GPT-4V, a fusion of the strongest LLMs and LMMs, achieves a score of 20.35\% in mathematics, 11.28\% in physics.
+We conduct an evaluation of current state-of-the-art LLMs and LMMs on the OlympiadBench.
+The best-performing model, GPT-4V, is a multimodal version of GPT-4 developed by OpenAI that can understand images.
+Despite its advanced capabilities, GPT-4V achieves a score of only 17.97\% on OlympiadBench, with individual scores of 21.70\% in mathematics and 10.74\% in physics.

 Importantly, the experiment results show that LMMs still struggle in computational error, incorrect reasoning or induction.
 For the process involved in the correct responses, the process occasionally includes hallucinated reasoning, or choosing a more complex solution when a simpler solution exists.
-All these results highlight the substantial challenge our benchmark presents to contemporary models and point the direction of future efforts.
+All these results highlight the substantial challenge OlympiadBench presents to contemporary large models and point the direction of future efforts.

 \OURS is inspired by the significant advances made by DeepMind AlphaGeometry~\cite{trinh2024solving}, which nearly matches the proficiency of International Mathematical Olympiad (IMO) gold medalists in geometry proofs.
 It is clear that \OURS, along with other challenging datasets like the AI-MO challenge\footnote{\url{https://aimoprize.com/}}, will witness and benchmark the swift progress towards expert-level AI assistants for solving scientific problems.